vikag0208/GiG-Front-end-Test-Automation-Engineer-VG/README.md

 Cypress just automate the browser.If the user managed test cases and test suits, her or she has to integrate some framework .
 For example Mocha.
 It is default in Cypress

-###### Difficulties
-When the user first time rusn the comand in Visual Comand Code, error message is displayed.
-This issue is possible to solve if the user verified the Cypress via
-\AppData\Local\Cypress\Cache

 #### Locating Elements-Capturing CSS Selectors
  Cypress supports only CsS as a locator.
  1. Right click on Element->inspect->copy->copy selector